We have a specific architectural need. We'd prefer to handle it with an AWS managed service. It's almost possible. But not quite.

 To help with scalability we offload as much computation as possible.
 Much of the AI is computed by clients in a distributed-grid architecture similar to SETI@home.
 With the same goal in mind we offload TLS termination.
 Easy-peasy: incoming connections terminate TLS at a Classic Load Balancer, which forwards to the game server.
 We’d really prefer a Network Load Balancer: it’s cheaper and performs better.
 But, it doesn't terminate TLS.
 See?
 Exasperatingly almost.

 Now.
-We have some legacy native clients, and some next-gen native clients in the works.
+We have some legacy native clients.
 But most players today connect over WebSockets from HTML5/JQuery clients in their browsers.
 We open a WSS connection to the CLB which terminates TLS and passes the packets through.

 So let's work around that with proxies in Seoul, Sydney, London, and Virginia.
-We'll use Route 53's Latency Based Routing, and clients can connect to whichever proxy gives them the best performance.
+We'll use Route 53's Latency Based Routing, so that clients transparently connect to whichever proxy gives them the best performance.
 WebSockets will connect to the proxy in less than its timeout period; the proxy will forward non terminated TLS to our CLB in Oregon.
 Our schools win, too!
 (You might have to live in California to get that joke.)

 There's actually no AWS-native way to do this.
 You have to use EC2 instances running HAProxy or NGINX or whatever your favorite flavor is.

 And the pain doesn't stop there.
 For High Availability you have to run a cluster of EC2s behind an ELB.
 So now we've got an ELB, EC2s in multiple AZs, proxy software, blah blah, all of which we have to pay for, monitor, worry about, concern ourselves with.
 Fuck fuck fuck.
 If the LBs could forward across Regions or to instances in peer'd VPCs, we wouldn't have to do any of this.